hamzaalnajjar/Demand-Forecasting-and-Supply-Chain-Optimization-for-E-commerce/README.md

 # Demand-Forecasting-and-Supply-Chain-Optimization-for-E-commerce
-## Project Overview

-This project aims to develop a demand forecasting and supply chain optimization system for an e-commerce business.
-The main components of the project include:
+The goal of this project is to develop a demand forecasting and supply chain optimization system for an e-commerce business.
+The main components:

 - **Time-Series Forecasting**: Forecasting product demand using ARIMA and Random Forest models.
-- **Supply Chain Optimization**: Using Mixed Integer Linear Programming (MILP) to optimize inventory levels, reordering policies, and minimize costs.
+- **Supply Chain Optimization**: Using MILP to optimize inventory levels, reordering policies, and minimize costs.
 - **Shiny Dashboard**: An interactive dashboard to visualize forecasts and optimization results.

 ## Project Setup